ngendah/learn-kubernetes/README.md

 This lessons focus on setting up kubernetes on a "bare" machine, what is called single node Kubernetes.

-This tutorials were motivated by the long winding road I took while learning Kubernetes and wished if I had similar resource.

-I will focus on making it simple and painless so that you can quickly getted started with kubernetes.
+I will focus on making it simple so that you can quickly getted started with kubernetes.

 The only assumption I make is modest knowledge of containers and linux system.